-Scholarly research interests and service vary considerably.
+Scholarly research interests and service vary..
 Doctoral research stemmed from a longtime need to understand the emotional component of injury and illness and how those components influence healing and recovery.
-Current research interests seek to understand the associations between epistemologies, methods of inquiry, and research question-type.
-Werner also has a keen interest to unearth sound physical therapy case study methodologies that integrate quantitative-based outcome measures and qualitatively-defined quality of life (QOL) indicators common in social science.
-Werner served on the Board of Directors for the Private Practice Section of the American Physical Therapy Association (APTA), as both a Director and as a Vice-President & Strategic Plan Monitor, and on committees for the American Council of Academic Physical Therapy (ACAPT).
+Current research seeks to understand the associations between epistemologies, methods of inquiry, and research question-type.
+Werner has a keen interest in understanding the clinical reasoning capabilities of novice as well as expert clinicians.
+Likewise, to unearth sound physical therapy case study methodologies that integrate quantitative-based outcome measures and qualitatively-defined quality of life (QOL) indicators common in social science.
+Werner served on the Board of Directors for the Private Practice Section of the American Physical Therapy Association (APTA), as both a Director and as a Vice-President & Strategic Plan Monitor, and serves on committees for the American Council of Academic Physical Therapy (ACAPT).

 Werner is a member of the APTA and the Texas Chapter of the APTA.
 In addition, he is a member of the Academy of PT Education, the Academy of Orthopedic PT, and the Private Practice Section of APTA.
-In his free time, he enjoys exploring national parks, art, music and playing the violin.
+In his free time, he enjoys exploring national parks, art, and music.